 • Develop Stereognostic sense and develop pre-reading skills.

-• Help in the practice large motor movement, promote focus and concentration, and develop language.
+• Help in the practice of large motor movement, promote focus and concentration and develop language.

 • Develop early sensorial skills and visual discrimination.